kekse1/count.php/README.md

 ## News
 * Currently working on some last CLI functions.
 After that, the major version can be increased. :-D
+* And some minor performance upgrades are also in progress.. and a bit more!

 ## Functionality, Security & Efficiency
 **It should be _really_ maximum secure now** (as everyhing got it's own limit, and all the